 RunningBrooke Move2Learn is providing a new grant opportunity for Teachers, Instructors and Tutors

-RunningBrooke Move2Learn is initiating a new opportunity for teachers, instructors, tutors and other individuals to apply for mini-grants of up to $500 that may be used for training, supplies (i.e. classroom reboot materials, classroom exercise equipment, heart rate monitors, etc.) or other innovative ideas that support the Move2Learn goals in the classrooms and other venues.
-These applications may be submitted in the months noted below and a response will be made within 60 days.
-More information will be available online starting in February 2018.
+RunningBrooke Move2Learn is initiating a new opportunity for teachers, instructors, tutors and other individuals in Alexandria, VA to apply for mini-grants of up to $500 that may be used for training, supplies (i.e. classroom reboot materials, classroom exercise equipment, heart rate monitors, etc.) or other innovative ideas that support the Move2Learn goals in the classrooms and other venues.
+These applications may be submitted in the months noted below and a response will be made within 30 days.

 As in the past, priority will be given to programs that use exercise and/or movement to activate children’s brain development and learning.
 While we prioritize applications that meet the above criteria and the ability to measure outcomes based on academic performance, consideration will also be given to other groups and movement programs whose outcomes are measured by an increase in Positive Attitude, Focus, Confidence or Happiness/Emotional IQ.

 Grant requests will be considered by a panel of RunningBrooke committee members based on the above criteria.

 Expectations of Grant Recipients:

 - Communicate with us if you need help during the application process or during grant implementation.
 Email our Grants Team.

 - Define your expected outcomes, how you will measure them, and share this data with RunningBrooke.

 - Schedule site visits from RunningBrooke representatives to see your program in action.

 - Use the grant exclusively for the purpose stated in the proposal.